Uranium in Namibia

 Namibia's identified uranium resources are about 5% of the world's known total.
 Those recoverable at up to $130/kg are about 275,000 tonnes U. The Reasonably Assured Resources portion of this is 176,000 tU, accessible by open pit mining.

-Namibia's electricity supply of some 3 billion kWh per year is half supplied by South Africa, which faces serious supply constraints itself.
+Namibia's electricity supply of some 3.8 TWh per year is two-thirds supplied by South Africa, which faces serious supply constraints itself.
+About 1.5 TWh/yr comes from hydro.
 A coal-fired plant is planned for Walvis Bay.

 The government has articulated a policy position of supplying its own electricity from nuclear power by about 2018, but there is no evident progress towards this goal.
 The country faces severe challenges in power supply.